-- Read all instructions before using the BSG10X.
-These instructions are written to ensure your safety and to protect the unit. - Do not allow children on or near the equipment. - Use the equipment only for its intended purpose as described in this guide.
+- Read all instructions before using your machine.
+These instructions are written to ensure your safety and to protect the unit. - Do not remove any safety labels from the machine. - O Do not allow children on or near the equipment. - O Use the equipment only for its intended purpose as described in this guide.
 Do not use accessory attachments that are not recommended by the manufacturer.
-Such attachments might cause injuries. - Wear proper exercise clothing and shoes for your workout, no loose clothing. - · Use care when getting on or off the unit. - Do not overexert yourself or work to exhaustion. - If you feel any pain or abnormal symptoms, stop your workout immediately and consult your physician. - Never operate unit when it has been dropped or damaged.
-Return the equipment to a service center for examination and repair. - Never drop or insert objects into any opening in the equipment. - Always check the unit and its cables before each use.
-Make sure that all fasteners and cables are secure and in good working condition. - Do not use the equipment outdoors or near water.
+Such attachments might cause injuries. - Wear proper exercise clothing and shoes for your workout, no loose clothing. - Keep hands, limbs, loose clothing, and long hair well out of the way of all moving parts. - O Use care when getting on or off the unit. - O Do not overexert yourself or work to exhaustion. - If you feel any pain or abnormal symptoms, stop your workout immediately and consult your physician. - Never operate unit when it has been dropped or damaged.
+Return the equipment to a service center for examination and repair. - Never drop or insert objects into any opening in the equipment. - O IMPORTANT: Cables are wear items.
+It is your responsibility to prevent unexpected breakage.
+Cable inspection should be performed daily.
+Inspect all cables, and the area near the fitting at each end of each cable.
+Replace any damaged or worn cable immediately.
+Do not allow the machine to be used until these are replaced. - O Do not use the equipment outdoors or near water.